ifedan-ed/Online-Learning-Management-System/README.md

 - Reflect on their work and make improvements.
 - And finally, get involved in the learning process by answering questions from their peers.

-## Documentation
+## Docker

-Visit [docs.pupilfirst.com](https://docs.pupilfirst.com) for a detailed explanation of Pupilfirst's features, and to learn how to set up this repository for development and deployment.
+You can use this particular image by running docker pull ifedaned/lms Visit [docs.pupilfirst.com](https://docs.pupilfirst.com) for a detailed explanation of Pupilfirst's features.

 ## Community